The Dark Side and the Light SideCory Panshin on April 5, 2014

 Those two visions — a niche filled by holism and horizontalism from the 1940s to the 60s, and by horizontalism and creative imagination from the 1980s to the present — are neither occult nor excessively rules-based.
 They are intensely pure and mystical, and their influence over the more mature visions appears to be entirely for good.

-Their greatest limitation has been that they speak only to the few, but that may be a change we are currently preparing ourselves to make.Read the Previous Entry: The Living Universe
+Their greatest limitation has been that they speak only to the few, but that may be a change we are currently preparing ourselves to make.Read the Previous Entry: Speaking with the Cosmos

 Read the Next Entry: Do You Believe in Magic?